 Dr. Thomas studies the fundamental processes by which proteins fold into functional structures.
 Understanding how the sequence of a protein directs the formation of a specific three-dimensional structure remains one of the great unmet challenges of modern biology.
 His work established that aberrations in the folding process underlie many diseases.
 In the past year, unexpected mechanisms by which the protein machinery in the cell senses the process have been uncovered.
 Thomas Lab

-Dr. Wu's research is focused on how chromatin states and chromatin remodelers regulate gene expression in response to signals during stem cell differentiation, tissue development, and tumorigenesis.
-Using the mammalian developing brain as a model system, she combines molecular biology, biochemistry, and genetic approaches to investigate the molecular mechanisms of chromatin regulation of signaling pathways.
-She discovered dual roles of a chromatin remodeling complex in regulating Sonic hedgehog (Shh) signaling pathway, which is essential for neural differentiation, as well as stem cell proliferation.
-The study provides another level of regulation and potential therapeutic targets for Shh-related birth defects and cancer.
+Dr. Wu’s research focuses on how chromatin states and chromatin remodelers regulate gene expression in response to signals during stem cell differentiation, tissue development, and tumorigenesis.
+Using the mammalian developing brain as a model system, she combines the current genomic and proteomic techniques, as well as the classic molecular biology, biochemistry, and genetic approaches to investigate the epigenetic mechanisms regulating transcription outcomes of signaling pathways.
+Her study provides another level of regulation and potential therapeutic targets for a number of birth defects and cancers.
 Wu Lab

 Dr. Yin studies how a membrane lipid, PIP2, regulates essential membrane functions that are critical to conveying signals for cell growth and response to cell injury.
 Derangement of these PIP2-regulated membrane functions leads to inappropriate cell growth, intracellular signaling, and response to oxidative injury.
 Her studies have relevance for cancer development, neuronal regeneration, and response to inflammatory injury associated with burn.
 Yin Lab